Striped rocket frog: Behavior and reproduction

 The striped rocket frog breeds in standing water during the wet season (December–March).
-Female striped rocket frogs are known to lay between 50-100 eggs per clutch.
+Female striped rocket frogs are known to lay between 50 and 100 eggs per clutch.
 The tadpoles of this species are mottled brown in color and grow to about 6 cm in length.
 They may complete metamorphosis (the process of changing from a larval stage to an adult) in about a month.
 During the breeding season, the striped rocket frog makes a distinctive "wick wick" call to attract mates.
 This sound is produced by the expansion of the large vocal sac located near the throat, which pushes outward like a balloon.

 The call is a 'wick... wick' repeated several times followed by a 'but... but'; the call may last for several seconds.
 Males call from spring through early autumn while sitting around the bank of a water body or in shallow water.
 Breeding increases after rain.
 This frog can leap 2 m (6.5 ft), roughly 36 times its own length.
 This would be the equivalent of a 1.8 m (6 ft) human making a jump 64.8 m (213 ft) long.